Rose Gray: 2010–2023: Early career

+2025–present: Louder, Please and upcoming second album

 Having remained involved in clubs and nightlife, Gray began playing unannounced sets in clubs weekly and enjoyed seeing the positive response to her music, both released and unreleased.
 In July 2024, Gray released "Free" as the lead single from her then unreleased debut album.
 She later released the second single, "Angel of Satisfaction", a month later.
 Then in September 2024, she announced that the title of her first album was Louder, Please, as well as releasing "Switch" as a single.
-It was released on 17 January 2025.
-She is set to play her first national tour across the UK in promotion of the album.
+The album was released on 17 January 2025, for which Gray later embarked on a UK tour to promote it.
 She also supported Sugababes on their Sugababes '25 Tour, as well as Kesha and the Scissor Sisters on The Tits Out Tour.
-She is set to release a deluxe edition of her debut album in October 2025, titled A Little Louder, Please.
-As well as featuring singles "April" and "Lotus", it also includes collaborations with Melanie C, Jade, Shygirl and Casey MQ, as well as various remixes and club edits.
+She released a deluxe edition of her debut album in October 2025, titled A Little Louder, Please.
+As well as featuring singles "April" and "Lotus", it also included collaborations with Melanie C, Jade, Shygirl and Casey MQ, as well as various remixes and club edits.

+In early 2026, Gray was featured on a remix of Demi Lovato's song "Joshua Tree" from Lovato's album, It's Not That Deep (Unless You Want It To Be).
+Gray admitted that she had messaged Lovato on Instagram asking to be on a remix of the song since it was Gray's favourite from the record.
+After no reply for months, Lovato responded by inviting her onto the song as she was a fan of Gray's music.
+In June, Gray released "Club to Your Arms" as the lead single from her upcoming second album.
+"Just Be Bodies" followed a month later.